Mass in the Catholic Church: Communion rite

 The communion rite begins with a number of preparatory rites, of which the singing or recitation of the Our Father is the first.
 In the context of this preparation, the petitions for the daily bread and the forgiveness of trespasses gain particular significance.
 After an invitation by priest to do so, priest and people together recite the Lord's Prayer.
 The priest adds to it a development of the final petition, known as the embolism: "Deliver us, Lord, we pray, from every evil, graciously grant peace in our days, that, by the help of your mercy, we may be always free from sin and safe from all distress, as we await the blessed hope and the coming of our Savior, Jesus Christ."
 The faithful then recite the doxology, "For the kingdom, the power, and the glory are yours, now and forever".

 During the joint recitation of the Lord's Prayer the priest is exceptionally directed to extend his hands in the orans position.
 In the liturgy, the priest normally adopts this posture only when praying aloud and alone while the congregation is silent.
-Other prayers said by the priest with the people, like the Holy, Holy in every Mass, are said with joined hands.
+Other prayers said by the priest with the people, like the Sanctus in every Mass, are said with joined hands.
 This exception was introduced by Pope Pius XII, who only in the context of his Holy Week liturgical reforms permitted the congregation to join the priest in praying the Pater noster, provided that they could pray it in Latin.
 In some locations members of the congregation have either adopted the orans posture like the priest or have held each other's hands.
 The United States bishops conference states: "No position is prescribed in the Roman Missal for an assembly gesture during the Lord's Prayer."
 Some recognized experts on the rubrics of the Roman Rite, the liturgists Edward McNamara and Peter Elliott, deplore the adoption of either of these postures by the congregation as a body, and both are subject to controversy.